noumannahmad/dr_3slice_ct/README.md

 ## Overview

-This repository contains scripts and tools to train a deep regression pipeline using a k-fold cross-validation approach.
+This repository contains scripts to train a deep regression pipeline using a k-fold cross-validation approach.
 The pipeline involves generating a cross-validation split, formatting regression targets, and performing cross-validation on CT images also the GradCAM Saliency Map.

 ## Prerequisites